 A core principle of doing anything well is to practice often.
 Maybe you throw a bullseye on your first ever dart, but it’s unlikely to repeat with consistency.
-It doesn’t matter whether we’re talking sports, business, relationships, sleep routines or nutrition habits; long-term consistency trumps short-term intensity for repeatable success.
+It doesn’t matter whether we’re talking sports, business, relationships, sleep routines, running a mile a day or nutrition habits; long-term consistency trumps short-term intensity for repeatable results.

-In 2019, we’ve hosting the “1 Mile A Day” running challenge.
+In 2019, we hosted the “1 Mile A Day” running challenge.
 The rules are simple (there is only one):

 (Notes…for those of you that ask caveated questions for everything that is physically challenging: Yes, you can complete the miles outside or inside, on anything from a treadmill to the moon to sandy, remote beaches.
 No, there are no days off.
 There are no “excuses” for not doing it.
 Not, you may not run 2 miles to make up for a lost day; it is a daily challenge.
 Yes, you may run more than 1 mile!)